Atlantic-Technological-University/CP1/Week 6/Practical/README.md

-# Week 5
+# Week 6 practical exercises

-In week 5 of the module we start to learn the basics concepts of programming with C#.
+In week 6 of the module we start to learn the basics concepts of programming with C#.

 ## Directory content

-The directory contains two sub directories:
+The directory contains several individual directories each of which contain a practical exercise to help reinforce the code concepts covered this week.
+There is an individual  Visual Studio solution for each exercise.
+Each VS solution contain two projects:

-- __Demos__: contains demo code illustrating basic concepts covered in the slidedeck for this week.
+- __Exercise__: contains skeleton C# code with documentation comments that describe what you should do to complete the exercise.

-- __Practical__: Practical exercises to help reinforce the code concepts covered in the lecture and slidedeck for this week.
+- __Exercise Tests__: contains an xUnit test project which you can use to validate the correctness of your solution.
+For detailed instructions on how to run tests in visual studio please refer to the documentation [online](https://learn.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer).

 If you notice any issues or errors create an issue or better, still offer a solution and create a pull-request.